dsccommunity/xTimeZone/README.md

 ### 1.6.0.0

-* Add support for Nano Server and WMF5.1 via Get-Timezone/Set-Timezone cmdlets.
+* Add support for Nano Server and WMF5.1 via Get-TimeZone/Set-TimeZone cmdlets.
 * Minor changes to bring make resource ready for HQRM.
 * Renamed and reworked functions in TimezoneHelper.psm1 to prevent conflicts with new built-in WMF5.1 Timezone Cmdlets.
 * Fixed localization so that failback to en-US if culture specific language files not available.
-* Moved code to init C# type into Set-TimeZoneUsingNET functions
+* Moved code to init C# type into Set-TimeZoneUsingDotNet functions
 * Renamed internal Timezone parameters to TimezoneId to more clearly represent value
 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey
 * Changed AppVeyor.yml to use default image